-- Laundromat an establishment providing apparel laundering services or machines on the premises for the general public, but does not provide dry-cleaning on or off premises - Light Manufacturing The processing, and fabrication, assembly, treatment, and packaging of certain materials and products where no process involved will_provided that all light manufacturing activities are conducted entirely within a building and meet the performance standards of these regulations produce noise, vibration, air pollution, fire hazard, or noxious emission which will disturb or endanger neighboring properties.
+Laundromat - an establishment providing apparel laundering services or machines on the premises for the general public, but does not provide dry-cleaning on or off premises

+Light Manufacturing - The processing, and fabrication, assembly, treatment, and packaging of certain materials and products where no process involved will provided that all light manufacturing activities are conducted entirely within a building and meet the performance standards of these regulations produce noise, vibration, air pollution, fire hazard, or noxious emission which will disturb or endanger neighboring properties.
 Light manufacturing includes the production of the following goods: Home appliances; electrical instruments; office machines; precision instruments; electronic devices; timepieces; jewelry; optical goods, musical instruments; novelties; wood products; printed material; lithographic plates; type composition; bookbinding; machine tools; dies and gages; ceramics; apparel; lightweight non-ferrous metal products; plastic goods, pharmaceutical goods; and food products, but not animal slaughtering, curing, nor rendering of fats.
-Customary accessory uses include the storage, distribution and retail sales of goods produced on site, provided that any outdoor accessory use activities are fully screened from view from neighboring properties and the right-of-way of any public road. - Line, Front Lot Each boundary between a lot and a public or private Road or Highway right of way contiguous to the lot. - Line, Lot Each boundary of a lot. - Line, Rear Lot The line which is opposite and most distant from a front line, or, on an irregular or triangular lot, a line at least ten (10) feet long entirely within the lot, parallel to and furthest distant from the front lot line. - Line, Side Lot A line connecting a front lot line with a rear lot line. - Loading Space A space on the same lot as the principal structure, providing for the standing, loading or unloading of trucks and/or semi-trailers. - Lot A lot means any land in affiliated ownership on the Effective Date of these Zoning Regulations.
+Customary accessory uses include the storage, distribution and retail sales of goods produced on site, provided that any outdoor accessory use activities are fully screened from view.

+Line, Front Lot - Each boundary between a lot and a public or private Road or Highway right of way contiguous to the lot.

+Line, Lot - Each boundary of a lot.

+Line, Rear Lot - The line which is opposite and most distant from a front line, or, on an irregular or triangular lot, a line at least ten (10) feet long entirely within the lot, parallel to and furthest distant from the front lot line.

+Line, Side Lot - A line connecting a front lot line with a rear lot line.

+Loading Space - A space on the same lot as the principal structure, providing for the standing, loading or unloading of trucks and/or semi-trailers.

+Lot - A lot means any land in affiliated ownership on the Effective Date of these Zoning Regulations.
 If a lot (as so defined) is approved for subdivision or re-subdivision by the DRB under the Richmond Subdivision Regulations and a final plat thereof is duly filed for a record in the Richmond Town Clerk's Office within one hundred eighty (180) days of such approval (or within ninety days in cases of approvals issued prior to July 1, 2004), each area of land approved for division shall also be a "lot."
 Land which has been previously identified and properly recorded in surveys or through deeds prior to the Effective Date of the Richmond Zoning Regulations and Subdivision Regulations shall also be deemed to be "Lots."
-Lands which are divided by state or municipal road rights of way or surface waters with a drainage area of greater than 10 square miles shall not be deemed contiguous, but shall be deemed to be "Lots". - Lot, Corner A Lot situated at the junction of two (2) or more Roads or Highways. - Lot Coverage That portion of the ground area of a Lot, covered by structures, or, as applicable, by structures, parking areas, walkways, driveways, and areas covered by impervious materials. - Lot, Interior A lot with no frontage on a public or private road, nor on public water. - Lumber Yard The storage and distribution of wood products for retail or wholesale, including other products utilized in residential and commercial building, construction and repair. - Main Floor the floor of primary ingress and egress into a building or structure that is not a basement of any type.
-May also be referred to as the "street level" or "ground floor". - Mean Annual High Water Level The highest point on the river bank which experiences annual scouring by high water as indicated by exposed rock, lack of soil or vegetation.
+Lands which are divided by state or municipal road rights of way or surface waters with a drainage area of greater than 10 square miles shall not be deemed contiguous, but shall be deemed to be "Lots".

+Lot, Corner - A Lot situated at the junction of two (2) or more Roads or Highways.

+Lot Coverage - That portion of the ground area of a Lot, covered by structures, or, as applicable, by structures, parking areas, walkways, driveways, and areas covered by impervious materials.

+Lot, Interior - A lot with no frontage on a public or private road, nor on public water.

+Lumber Yard - The storage and distribution of wood products for retail or wholesale, including other products utilized in residential and commercial building, construction and repair.

+Main Floor - the floor of primary ingress and egress into a building or structure that is not a basement of any type.
+May also be referred to as the "street level" or "ground floor".

+Mean Annual High Water Level - The highest point on the river bank which experiences annual scouring by high water as indicated by exposed rock, lack of soil or vegetation.